 Here are some guidelines to help make your student visa application process smooth and successful.

 Getting your visa to study in the United States takes time but can be a surprisingly easy procedure.
-It is well worth the effort.
-In many countries, the number of student visas issued by the United States has grown significantly in the last year.
+Universities, colleges and schools in the United States continue to be very interested in welcoming students from all countries.

 After a college, university, or English language school has accepted you for admission to full-time study, the school will send you a document called an I-20 form, which is the application for an F-1 visa.

 If you will be an Exchange Visitor, the organization or U.S. Government agency that is sponsoring you will send you a DS-2019 form, which is the application for a J-1 visa.